-\sect{Semi-analytical computation} The auxiliary mass flow method was first proposed in 2017~\cite{Liu:2017jxz} and developed in the past few years~\cite{Liu:2020kpc,Liu:2021wks,Liu:2022mfb}.
-Now it can in principle calculate any FI to arbitrary precision, giving sufficient computational power.
-The method has been implemented in the computer program \texttt{AMFlow}~\cite{Liu:2022tji}, which can calculate FIs fully automatically.
-In this method, we usually replace one inverse propagator ${\cal D}_{a}$ in Eq.~\eqref{eq:FIdef} by ${\cal D}_{a} + i \eta$ and then setup differential equations of the modified master integrals $\widetilde{\boldsymbol{I}}$ with respect to the ``auxiliary mass'' term $\eta$,
+\sect{Semi-analytical computation} The AMFlow method, initially proposed in 2017~\cite{Liu:2017jxz}, has undergone significant development in recent years~\cite{Liu:2020kpc,Liu:2021wks,Liu:2022mfb}.
+It now possesses the capability to calculate any FI to arbitrary precision, providing ample computational power.
+The method has been implemented in the computer program~\cite{Liu:2022tji}, which can calculate FIs fully automatically.
+In this methodology, it is customary to substitute one inverse propagator ${\cal D}_{a}$ in Eq.~\eqref{eq:FIdef} with ${\cal D}_{a} + \text{i} \eta$.
+Subsequently, we establish differential equations for the modified master integrals $\widetilde{\boldsymbol{I}}$ with respect to the ``auxiliary mass'' term $\eta$,

-which can be achieved by using FIs reduction technique.
-If a boundary condition for the differential equations is also known, the original FIs ${\boldsymbol{I}}$ can be obtained by solving these ordinary differential equations numerically.
+which can be achieved by using FI reduction technique.
+If a boundary condition for the differential equations is available, the original FIs ${\boldsymbol{I}}$ can then be obtained by numerically solving these ordinary differential equations.

-Fortunately, the boundary condition at $\eta \to \infty$ can always be obtained.
-In this limit, the modified master integrals become linear combinations of three kinds of FIs: The first kind is obtained by removing the inverse propagator ${\cal D}_{a}$, whose calculation becomes a simpler problem with the same structure and can be solved recursively; The second kind is factorized FIs, which are much simpler, can be solved recursively too; And the last kind of FIs are one-mass vacuum FIs, which have no external momentum dependence.
-To calculate the last kind of FIs, we relate them to FIs with two external legs but having one less loop, which can again be calculated by using the auxiliary mass flow method above.
-By applying the method recursively, any FI can be completely determined, with only input from FIs reduction which involves purely linear algebraic operations.
+Fortunately, the boundary condition at $\eta \to \infty$ is always attainable.
+In this limit, the modified master integrals transform into linear combinations of three types of FIs: The first type involves removing the inverse propagator ${\cal D}_{a}$, simplifying the calculation into a recursive problem with the same structure; The second type consists of factorized FIs, which are notably simpler and amenable to recursive solutions; And the last type comprises one-mass vacuum FIs, exhibiting no external momentum dependence.
+To calculate the last type of FIs, we relate them to FIs with two external legs but having one less loop, which can again be calculated by using the above AMFlow method~\cite{Liu:2022mfb}.
+By applying this method recursively, any FI can be comprehensively determined, relying solely on input from FI reduction that entails purely linear algebraic operations.